 When adverse weather moves in, with a ceiling of 400-500 feet, the Forward Air Controller (FAC), flying in an O-1 aircraft, can at times, drop down through a cloud deck and maintain visual contact with the ground.
 The fighter pilot, flying five times as fast and with one fourth the maneuverability, has a definite problem with low ceilings and poor visibility.
 Under conditions such as these, dive bombing is limited, and even shallow, angle-type deliveries, such as strafing, may not offer completely satisfactory results.

 The need to support Special Forces Camps under attack during periods of inclement weather was forcibly brought out during the battle and subsequent loss of A Shau.
 Located in a valley in the northern section of South Vietnam, A Shau Special Forces Camp came under heavy Viet Cong attack early in the morning of 9 March 1966.
 [Note: Maj.
-Bernie Fisher was awarded the Medal of Honor for action at A Shau as an A-1E Skyraider pilot - is on display at the USAF Museum - Ed.]
+Bernie Fisher was awarded the Medal of Honor for action at A Shau as an A-1E Skyraider pilot - his aircraft is on display at the USAF Museum - Ed.]

 At that time, the weather -- broken to overcast -- with 300-500 foot indefinite ceiling, provided ideal working conditions for the enemy, since it prevented effective air strikes.
 The few air strikes managing to transit below the cloud cover were so restricted in their delivery patterns as to be ineffectual in repellig the overwhelming numbers of Communist troops.